Robot Control

 exit(1)

-Resetting stops the program and clear the interpreter buffer, while engaging powers up the robot and prepares it for motion commands.
+Resetting stops the program and clears the interpreter buffer, while engaging powers up the robot and prepares it for motion commands.
 Make sure to check if the robot is successfully engaged before sending any motion commands.

 When the robot does not need to be controlled anymore, it is good practice to disengage it to ensure safety: